A Doubly Robust Framework for Addressing Outcome-Dependent Selection Bias in Multi-Cohort EHR Studies: Discussion

-\textbf{Future Directions:} Enhancing JAIPW robustness through more flexible modeling of the selection model, as suggested by \citet{salvatore2024weight}, is a potential area of extension. \citet{wu2022statistical} propose a non-parametric extension of the PL method using kernel smoothing estimators.
+\textbf{Future Directions:} Meta-analysis is a standard statistical technique that provides an alternative approach for combining estimates from multiple studies aiming to produce a single pooled and more precise estimate.
+Fixed-effects and random-effects models are two common approaches for this purpose \citep{borenstein2010basic}.
+However, standard meta-analysis methods are more relevant for synthesizing evidence and may face challenges when applied to studies with small cohort sizes or rare disease prevalence.
+A potential avenue for future research is to integrate the proposed AIPW estimator with random-effects models \citep{han2011random} to better account for other sources of potential heterogeneity across different cohorts. \citet{dahabreh2020towards, dahabreh2023efficient} introduce a class of methods known as causally interpretable meta-analysis, which integrate information from multiple randomized trials to facilitate causal inference for a target population of substantive interest.
+Extending the idea of JAIPW in the context of causally interpretable meta-analysis might be an interesting direction. \citet{wu2022statistical} proposes a non-parametric extension of the PL method using kernel smoothing estimators. \citet{chen2023dealing} proposes calibrated IPW and split population approaches to address stochastic or deterministic under-coverage.
 However, implementing such estimators poses significant challenges in our case of multi-dimensional selection variables.
 Adapting the density ratio function for estimating selection weights in data missing at random (MAR) contexts, as suggested by \citet{wang2021information}, is a potential direction.
-For scenarios where individual-level data cannot be shared across the cohorts, federated learning offers a privacy preserving solution.
+For scenarios where individual-level data cannot be shared across the cohorts, federated learning offers a privacy-preserving solution.
 This approach, which develops models using decentralized data without exchanging individual data points, can address selection bias while respecting privacy constraints.
-Research by \citet{luo2020renewable} provides a foundation for federated learning methodologies.
+Research by \citet{luo2020renewable}, \citet{dang2022federated}, \citet{brisimi2018federated}, and \citet{jordan2018communication} provides a foundation for federated learning methodologies.
 Future work will focus on adapting these principles to mitigate selection bias in multi-center studies where data sharing is restricted.
 Finally, data from EHRs is subject to numerous biases beyond selection bias, such as misclassification, missing data, clinically informative patient encounter processes, confounding, lack of consistent data harmonization across cohorts, true heterogeneity of the studied populations, and alike.
 Developing robust strategies to simultaneously address a confluence of biases remains a major challenge.